mattdesl/shader-reload/README.md

 Other than the `.shader.js` modules, you also need to have this set up with your development tool.
 You have a few options:

-- Use the `glsl-server` script that comes with this module, it already includes glslify and shader reloading out of the box
+- Use `shader-reload-cli`, it already includes glslify and shader reloading out of the box
-- Attach shader reloading to [budo](https://www.npmjs.com/package/budo), see [this gist](https://gist.github.com/mattdesl/ad4542d7a21e920b8ad0fba0c8e8e947) for instructions or look through the implementation in [./bin](./bin)
+- Attach shader reloading to [budo](https://www.npmjs.com/package/budo), see [this gist](https://gist.github.com/mattdesl/ad4542d7a21e920b8ad0fba0c8e8e947) for instructions
 - Attach shader reloading to your existing development environment using WebSockets and broadcasting `'shader-reload'` events to clients

 ### Browserify Transform

-If you are using `glsl-server`, it already includes the transforms needed for shader reloading and glslify.
+If you are using `shader-reload-cli`, it already includes the transforms needed for shader reloading and glslify.

 If you are using budo directly or your own browserify scripts, you will need to include a source transform, e.g. `-t shader-reload/transform`, or in options: